orbis00/android_sdk/Readme.md

     }
 ```

-####Notifying Wigzo about the notification Clicked:
+####Notifying mkt about the notification Clicked:
-Notifying Wigzo about the notification has been clicked by the user is another crucial step as it helps Wigzo collecting the data about the campaigns triggered from the Wigzo Dashboard.
+Notifying mkt about the notification has been clicked by the user is another crucial step as it helps mkt collecting the data about the campaigns triggered from the mkt Dashboard.
 To do so:

 - While you are sending the notification to the Notification Manager, create an Intent which contains a target Activity (which will be opened when the notificaiton is clicked)
-- Put Bundle extras which contains the `campaignId` and the `organizationId`(you'll get the campaignId and OrganizationId in the data received from the notification sent from the Wigzo Dashboard).
+- Put Bundle extras which contains the `campaignId` and the `organizationId`(you'll get the campaignId and OrganizationId in the data received from the notification sent from the mkt Dashboard).
 - Create a Pending Intent and provide the Intent created above to it.
 - Attach the Pending Intent created above to the notificaiton builder.
 - Build the Notifiation.